 - Apply for this card if you can’t qualify for a stronger store credit card.

-- Pick something else if you have a fair credit score or if you want rewards on your store purchases.
+- Pick something else if you have a good credit score or if you want rewards on your store purchases.

 - Apply with a fair credit score of 580 or higher.